edwinvautier/go-bot/README.md

 ## Usage

-Once the bot is invited to discord, you can talk to it simply by prefixing your messages with : `assistant,`
+Once the bot is invited to discord, you can talk to it simply by prefixing your messages with : `assistant,`.

+The bot is able to :

+- find musics, ex: `assistant, fais moi écouter du Mickael Jackson`
+- give the weather, ex: `assistant, fait il beau à Paris`
+- search on google, ex: `assistant, comment faire un noeud de chaise`

 ---